angular/angular/src/lib/icon/icon.md

 root `<svg>` tag that contains multiple nested `<svg>` tags in its `<defs>` section.
 Each of these nested tags is identified with an `id` attribute.
 This `id` is used as the name of the icon.

-Icon sets are registered using the `addSvgIconSet` or `addSvgIconSetInNamespace` methods of `MatIconRegistry`.
+Icon sets are registered using the `addSvgIconSet`, `addSvgIconSetInNamespace`, `addSvgIconSetLiteral` or `addSvgIconSetLiteralInNamespace` methods of `MatIconRegistry`.
 After an icon set is registered, each of its embedded icons can be accessed by their `id` attributes.
 To display an icon from an icon set, use the `svgIcon` input in the same way as for individually registered icons.

 Multiple icon sets can be registered in the same namespace.
 Requesting an icon whose id appears in